YucefG/RobotDog/README.md

 `ssh unitree@192.168.123.14` password is ...
 2) Kill onboard camera processes (optional)
 `./start.bash`
 3) Export ROS master to be the desktop (offboard PC from which we connect).
-This way, when you add ROS messages to communicate the status of the servos, everything is on the same network.
+This way, when you add ROS messages to communicate the status of the servos, everything is on the same network ([more info here](https://answers.ros.org/question/272065/specification-of-ros_master_uri-and-ros_hostname/)).
 ```
 export ROS_MASTER_URI=http://128.178.148.56:11311
 export ROS_IP=128.178.148.56